 Address: Esp.
 Général Eisenhower, 14050 Caen, France

-Mémorial de Caen is a must-see for anyone interested in 20th Century history, particularly the fragility of peace.
+Mémorial de Caen is a must-see for anyone interested in 20th-century history, notably the fragility of peace.
 Located in Caen, Normandy, Mémorial de Caen commemorates World War II and the bloody Battle for Caen.
 Mémorial de Caen was founded in 1988 by President François Mitterrand and Prime Minister Jacques Chirac.

-Mémorial de Caen’s aim is “pay homage to the martyr city of liberation” as well as to act as “a warning against forgetting and reconciling the present with the past.”
+Mémorial de Caen aims to “pay homage to the martyr city of liberation” and act as “a warning against forgetting and reconciling the present with the past.”

-Mémorial de Caen covers a wide range of topics related to World War II and its aftermath.
+Mémorial de Caen covers many topics related to World War II and its aftermath.
 Mémorial de Caen is an excellent resource for anyone interested in learning more about this period of history.

 It opened on 6th June 1988, the 44th anniversary of the D-Day landings.
-The Mémorial de Caen is one of the most popular tourist attractions in Normandy, receiving more than 400,000 visitors each year.
+The Mémorial de Caen is one of Normandy’s most popular tourist attractions, receiving more than 400,000 visitors annually.

 10. The Museum of Military History